msainsburydale/NeuralBayesEstimators/README.md

 Note that the replication script is clearly presented and commented; hence, one may easily "comment out" sections to produce a subset of the results.
 (Comments in `.sh` files are made with `#`, while comments in `.bat` files are made using `::`.)

-#### Minor reproducibility difficulties

-When training neural networks on the GPU, there is some some unavoidable non-determinism: see [here](https://discourse.julialang.org/t/flux-reproducibility-of-gpu-experiments/62092).
+Note also that there is some some unavoidable non-determinism when training on the GPU: see [here](https://discourse.julialang.org/t/flux-reproducibility-of-gpu-experiments/62092).
 This does not significantly affect the "story" of the final results, but there may be some slight differences each time the code is executed.